solarwinds/solarwinds-apm-ruby/README.md

 Bundler.require

-# Make sure appoptics_apm is at the bottom of your Gemfile.
+# Make sure solarwinds_apm is at the bottom of your Gemfile.
 # This is likely redundant but just in case.
 require 'solarwinds_apm'